sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

  Question—If it is said that it has the speciality of absence of giving of space then the answer is—not so.
 The absence of another embodied one will then be similar in

-eternity as [well](॑# "If space makes way for such a substance then it would be eternal by the same argument.").Ether is eternal also because it has no property of impermanence, (and) like ātman it is all-pervading.
+eternity as well[^1299].Ether is eternal also because it has no property of impermanence, (and) like ātman it is all-pervading.

+[^1299]: ॑# "If space makes way for such a substance then it would be eternal by the same argument."

   Answer—This is not so as it is in contradiction to scriptural statements like—‘From that Brahman indeed which is this self, was produced space[^967]’.
 It is also in contradiction to traditional statements.

 [^967]: "Taitt.
 Up., II.1.1."

  If it is said that ‘it provides space is a figurative expression’ then (the answer is) not so; as there will be the inconsistency of its application to wind, etc. There is the single statement ‘From space emerged air[^83]’(in the scriptures).

-[^83]: "Ibid."

  He who says that it is not non-eternal as there is no particularity before coming into existence is saying that there is permanence due to the absence of particularity.
 And the presence of particularity means non-permanence (in his case).So also the absence of particularities like awareness, non-awareness, bondage, liberation, etc.. will lead to the inconsistency of non-permanence of the ātman-s in the case of the Vaiśeṣika.
 And similarly it will lead to the undesirable result of non-permanence of the atoms[^969].